Alcohol on Campus

 • Weakens the heart's ability to function effectively and efficiently.

-• Dehydrate you, which reduces your stamina.
+• Dehydrates you, which reduces your stamina.

 • Decreases your overall performance: decision making, strength, balance, coordination, muscular and cardiovascular endurance, speed, agility, and metabolism are all reduced.